 Rokkōsan Athletics Park GREENIA (六甲山アスレチックパークGREENIA) and Mt.
 Rokkō Snow Park (六甲山スノーパーク)

-Rokkōsan Athletics Park GREENIA is an outdoor recreation spot with a total of 164 obstacle courses that were newly opened in April 2021.
-It is a must-visit if you like outdoor recreation activities.
+Rokkōsan Athletics Park GREENIA is an outdoor recreation spot featuring 164 newly opened obstacle courses.
+It is a must-visit for outdoor recreation enthusiasts.
 In winter, the park becomes the Mt.
 Rokkō Snow Park for you to enjoy snow!

 Refer to our Rokkōsan Athletics Park GREENIA and Mt.
 Rokkō Snow Park article for more information!